jcponce/complex/dctools/README.md

 #### Updates

+July 2018: First time online, version 1.

 Feb-2019: Added Complex arithmetic and functions library.

 May-2019: Added more color schemes.

 Sep-2019: I was able to work out how to add a parser for complex functions thanks to [David Bau's work](http://davidbau.com/).
 Now you can easily input a function such as 'f(z)=z^2+cos(z)'.
+Version 1.5.

 Nov-2019: Added a new input box to enter the functions.
 It looks better 😃.
 I also added a new color scheme and the Finite Blaschke product with randomly distributed points.
+Version 2.

 May-2020: I added sliders to define three parameters. t:[0,1], s:[0,2pi] defining the complex number u:=exp(i*s), and n:[0,30] an integer.

 Jul-2020: Fixed issue with power function and added Binet's formula.
 I also added an alert message in case there is something wrong in the input 😃.

 Aug-2020: New updates comming soon!
+Version 3.

 ---